 - A further large music classroom

-We have several wind, brass and string ensembles, a school orchestra, senior and junior choirs, samba band, swing band and many other formal and informal groups all of which give regular concerts throughout the year.
+We have several wind, brass and string ensembles, two school orchestras, 2 senior and 4 junior choirs, samba band, swing band and many other formal and informal groups all of which give regular concerts throughout the year.
 Performance Days and Novices' Concerts introduce beginners to the thrill of performing in public and to the excitement of playing with other people and for other people.
 It is that thrill that makes the practising so much easier!

-In recent years, Port Regis pupils have won Music Scholarships to (in alphabetical order):Bedales, Bryanston, Canford, Cheltenham Ladies’ College, Clayesmore, Eton, King’s Bruton, Sherborne, Sherborne Girls, St Mary’s Ascot, St Mary’s Shaftesbury and Wellington.
+Children learning instruments are encouraged to take music examinations and many become so proficient that we enter them for music scholarships to their senior schools.
+In recent years, Port Regis pupils have won Music Awards to (in alphabetical order):Bedales, Bryanston, Canford, Cheltenham Ladies’ College, Clayesmore, Eton, Godolphin, Harrow, King Edward’s, Bath, King’s Bruton, Radley, Sherborne, Sherborne Girls, St Mary’s Ascot, St. Mary’s, Calne, St Mary’s Shaftesbury and Wells Cathedral School.

 The Head of Department is Shaun Bracey, who holds a Bachelor’s degree in Music as well as a PGCE.
-Shaun won the Bologna International Composing Competition in 2002, has directed hundreds of concerts at Port Regis and regularly performs in his own band.
+Shaun won the Bologna International Composing Competition in 2002 and has directed hundreds of concerts at Port Regis.